This post brought to you by Consumer Crafts.

-All you do is measure your child’s wrist – 6″ for my daughter.
+Measure your child’s wrist – 6″ for my daughter.

 Add 3″ to that – I ended up with 9″ (yay! that saves me one cut since the fur is 9″ wide!)

-Now measure how high up the arm you want it to go – I chose 4″.
+Measure how high up the arm you want it to go – I chose 4″.

 Lay your fur flat and then fold in half.
 Make sure to push your fur up in the opposite direction that you are cutting and cut straight across, otherwise you will end up with a cuff that looks like it had a bad haircut!
 The top picture above shows where I made my cuts – once the fabric was folded I measured 4″ from the end and cut along the first white dotted line.
 Then I measured another 4″ and cut along the second dotted line to create my second cuff.
 The last piece of fur was extra.

-Now wrap it around your child’s wrist to determine where the other piece of the velcro should go and then hot glue that piece into place – it will have to go on the furry side so make sure you press firmly until glue cools.
+On the underside of the cuff, about a 1/2″ from the shorter side, hot glue on a piece of velcro.Now wrap it around your child’s wrist to determine where the other piece of the velcro should go and then hot glue that piece into place – it will have to go on the furry side so make sure you press firmly until glue cools.

-I love making my children’s Halloween costumes – not only is it money saving, but the pieces that I did purchase (the fur and shirt) were either a) inexpensive and/or b) reusable!
+I love making my children’s Halloween costumes – not only is it money saving, but the pieces that I did purchase (the fur and shirt) were either a) inexpensive and b) reusable!Starting today,

 Check out what other bloggers created with items purchased through Consumer Crafts: